Ny-Rianala/css-exercises/42-all-the-small-things/index.md

 - `appearance`

 - `object-fit`
-  sets the object to fitits container.
+  sets the object to fits container.
 - `scroll-snap-align`

 There are many more!
 See [the official list of all CSS properties](https://www.w3.org/Style/CSS/all-properties.en.html)